denimandsteel/vdw/events/_posts/2017-05-13-mcfarlane_biggar_architects__designers.md

 dayOfWeek: Sun
 dayOfMonth: May 13
 title: "mcfarlane biggar architects + designers"
-description: "We will open our studio’s doors and offer a display of previous and current projects to showcase our design process, along with some icy sweet treats from our Earnest neighbours."
+description: "We'll offer a display of previous and current projects to showcase our design process, along with some icy sweet treats from our Earnest neighbours."
 startTime: 1-3 pm
 endTime:
 type: Design Studios